25 Things to Do with NYC Preschoolers Before They Turn 5

-New York City doesn't scrimp when it comes to creating awesome family events and institutions, from the many children's museums and zoos and gardens to only-here street and art fests.
-But as a mom of two children younger than 5, I'm always looking for fun activities that appeal to the city's youngest children.
-It's such a special window of time, and I want to create lasting memories—within budgetary reason, and manageable enough for kids who sometimes still need a nap and a sippy cup of milk.
+New York City doesn't lack for awesome family events and institutions, from the many children's museums and zoos and gardens to only-here street and art fests.
+But as a mom of two children under age 5, I'm always looking for fun activities that appeal to the city's youngest children.
+It's a fleeting window of time, and I want to create lasting memories—within budgetary reason—manageable enough for kids who sometimes still need a nap and a sippy cup.

 Sign up for our FREE newsletters to get posts like this delivered to your inbox.